Best budget exercise bikes 2025: Boost your stamina without breaking the bank

 What should I look for in an exercise bike?

-The best budget exercise bikes often come without a screen (you’ll find these on more expensive machines) but you can use your smartphone or a tablet to access free and paid-for virtual classes.
+The best budget exercise bikes are no-frills machines.
+They seldom come with the whizzy screens that the more expensive models boast, but you can always use your smartphone or a tablet to access both free and paid-for virtual classes.

 One of the first things to consider is size and space.
-If you live in an apartment block or shared accommodation, you might want to opt for one of the more slimline models, or a foldable bike.
+If you live in an apartment block or shared accommodation, you might want to opt for one of the more slimline models, or a foldable bike that can be stored away.

-How noisy is the bike?
-You can read online reviews to find out if the bike you have your eye on is loud or quiet.
-Also think about resistance levels – beginners will probably be happy with a manual system, whereas more dedicated riders might prefer an auto-resistance feature, more often found on expensive models.
+Another important feature for many people is the noise level of the bike.
+You can read online reviews to help with this as many reviewers comment on this aspect.
+Do also think about resistance levels – beginners will probably be happy with a manual system, whereas more dedicated riders might prefer an auto-resistance feature, more often found on expensive models.

 If you like group exercise, then you might want to consider a bike that comes with an app to stream live and on-demand workouts, like Peloton or iFit (subscription needed).
 You can use these apps on your phone or tablet even if you don’t have an actual Peloton Bike, but you won’t be able to sync your metrics.